Stop Suffering, Find Relief

 My clients are first time mothers, scared mothers, and grieving mothers.

-They’re strong, high-functioning women—mothers, professionals, partners—who are used to managing stress, solving problems, and holding it all together.
-But since their delivery, everything feels different.
+They’re strong, high-functioning women who are used to managing stress, solving problems, and holding it all together.
+But since a scary delivery or hectic NICU stay, they’ve just been trying to find a steady sense of calm.

+They had everything planned out for the birth experience they wanted and were told they could have.
 One moment, they were expecting a routine or joyful birth.
 The next, they were facing flashing monitors, rushed decisions, or medical emergencies.
-Sometimes they were ignored, silenced, or dismissed during delivery.
-Even when mom and baby are physically okay now, the emotional impact lingers.
-It’s trauma.
+Sometimes they were ignored, silenced, or dismissed during the labor.

 When these women come to me, they’re navigating grief while trying to function—recovering from a traumatic pregnancy, battling flashbacks of a distressing birth while trying to bond with their baby, or coming home to an empty house while their newborn remains in the NICU.